GautamRaj-12/obsidian-git-sync/java-oops/02_classes_objects_constructors.md

 - In the Example:
   - The Student class includes a parameterized constructor Student(String name, int admNo).
   - When Student s1 = new Student("Shubham",1001); is called, the name and admNo attributes are initialized with the values "Shubham" and 1001, respectively.

+## Is user defined no argument constructor useless?
+- A no-argument (no-arg) constructor, even if it appears unnecessary at first, plays a significant role in Java programming.
+It allows for the creation of objects without requiring parameters, providing flexibility in how and when an object's properties are initialized.
+This is particularly useful in scenarios where immediate property assignment isn't possible or when working with mutable objects.

+- Moreover, certain frameworks and libraries, such as Hibernate or JPA, rely on no-arg constructors to create instances via reflection.
+Dependency injection frameworks also utilize no-arg constructors for object creation before injecting dependencies.

+- In addition, no-arg constructors are beneficial in constructor overloading, enabling different ways to initialize objects with or without default values.
+They are also essential in inheritance, as subclass constructors implicitly call the superclass's no-arg constructor.

+- Overall, a no-arg constructor is a valuable tool for future-proofing classes and ensuring compatibility with Java features and third-party tools, making it an important consideration in class design.